Rustic French Apple Tart

 Instructions

-1. Place the rice and chickpea flour in a large bowl with the ground almonds, arrow-root, sugar and butter.
-Rub the butter in the flour with the fingers, until obtaining rough crumbs.
+1. Place the rice, chickpea flour, ground almonds, arrowroot, sugar, and butter in a large bowl.
+Rub the butter into the flour with your fingers until you obtain rough crumbs.
 Add the egg and shape into a ball.
-(Alternatively, place all ingredients in a food processor with a dough attachment and pulse until the dough comes together.)
-Wrap the ball in cling film and place in the fridge for 30min.
+Alternatively, place all ingredients in a food processor with a dough attachment and pulse until the dough comes together.

-4. When the dough is ready, place it between two sheets of baking paper and with a rolling pin, flatten it into a circle slightly bigger than your tart dish.
+5. Place the dough between two sheets of baking paper and, using a rolling pin, flatten it into a circle slightly bigger than your tart dish.
 Place the dough into the dish, pressing it against the sides, and remove the upper sheet of paper.
 Prick the bottom with a fork.

-6. Gently heat the apricot jam in a small saucepan, and when runny, spread over the apple slices with a brush.
+7. Gently heat the apricot jam in a small saucepan until runny.
+Spread it over the apple slices with a brush.

-7. Place the tart in the oven for about 40min, until the pastry edges are golden.
-Leave to cool down before serving.
+8. Place the tart in the oven for about 40 minutes, or until the pastry edges are golden.
+Leave to cool before serving.

 • Category: Dessert